 An agile adoption study was conducted on a project to make amendments to an obsolete enterprise data warehouse.
 The team members were working together for the first time on this project.

-The scrum process was used to implement Agile in the project. the data used in this case study has been collected from three sources, all the recorded, scribed and analyzed conversations.
+The scrum process was used to implement Agile in the project.
+The data used in this case study has been collected from three sources: recorded, scribed, and analyzed conversations.

 Findings – Case Study in Project Management